Cheeses12/ObsidianRepo/Education and Capitalism/Education Under Capitalism.md

 			- Alice tells a story of a day when a classmate came to class late and the teacher said something along the lines of "Tsk using perfume to cover the fact that you haven't showered in a week."
 Everybody laughed because they were expected to and wanted to gain the recognition of the teacher.
 				- The classmate in question lived in a small apartment with a lot of siblings and didn't have time to take a shower and be on time for class
 		- School is a place for symbolic violence
 			- People who are different from the main group are shunned and made to feel unwelcome.
-This shame then creates obedience later in life\
+This shame then creates obedience later in life.
 - Freire talked about the banking system of education
 	- The student is passively receiving everything that the all-powerful educator is saying
 		- This view of education doesn't liberate the student or produce critical thinking, instead, it reproduces the current social order
 			- The way to create the best learning environment is to set up a dialogue between the student and the educator where it is understood that the educator can learn from the student.
 - One thing that contributes to the issue is that gentle parenting means that there is no authority or structure in the child's life
 - One French philosopher stated that accepting authority and having someone who absolutely knows better than you is liberating
+	- Comparison to museum guide.
+People follow the guide, stop when they stop, are quite when they are talking.
+They do this because there is an understanding that the guide will provide information that will "free" them.
+	- The has limits, we have to be critical to who we give this trust to, simply following a random person through the museum won't lead to freedom.
+		- Example is understanding that almost all climate scientists agree that the earth is warming due to human activity.
+This is like following the correct person through the art museum
+- There is a lack of trust now in education
+	- Students refuse to believe that they can be changed by their educators
+	- We have turned the relationship between the educato